 The water pump is self-priming and totally automatic, operating on demand whenever water is required.
 The water pump is used to pressurize the freshwater system when the unit is not connected to city water.
-The switches to this pump may be located in the bathroom, galley, sanitation service compartment, or on the Spyder Control Switch (Figure 13-5).
-To start the pump, follow these instructions:
+The switches are located in various conveniently located areas throughout the motorhome where water is accessible, or on the Spyder Controls System (Figure 13-5).

+To start the pump:

 - 1. Fill or partially fill the fresh water supply tank. - 2.
-Open the kitchen and bathroom faucets.
+Open the kitchen and bathroom faucets. - 3.
+Turn the water pump switch to ON and allow the water to fill to the water line and the hot water heater.